etingof/snmpsim/README.txt

 $ sqlite3 /tmp/snmpsim.db
 SQLite version 3.7.5
 sqlite> .schema snmprec
-CREATE TABLE snmprec (oid text primary key, tag text, value text, maxaccess text default "read-only");
+CREATE TABLE snmprec (oid text, tag text, value text, maxaccess text);
 sqlite> select * from snmprec limit 1;
          1. 3.
 6. 1.
 2. 1.
 2. 2.
 1. 1.
 1|2|1|read-write

 Notice the format of the OIDs there -- each sub-oid is left-padded with up to 8 spaces (must be 10 chars in total) to make OIDs ordering work properly with SQL sorting facilities.

+The following snmprec.py invocation would make it storing snapshots into a MySQL database using native MySQL's Connector/Python driver:

+$ snmprec.py --agent-udpv4-endpoint=127.0.0.1
+  --output-file=data/sql.snmprec
+  --variation-module=sql
+  --variation-module-options=dbtype:mysql.connector,host:127.0.0.1,port:111,user:snmpsim,password:snmpsim,database:snmpsim

+The above parameters assume that you have a MySQL server running at 127.0.0.1 and have MySQL user "snmpsim" with password "snmpsim" having full access to a database "snmpsim".

 When sql variation module is invoked by Simulator, it can read, create and modify individual rows in the SQL database we just created (this is